themagnifico/cocopi-docs/snippets.md

 </div>
 ```

-By default, COCOPi looks for `.html` snippets in the `site/snippets/` directory, so in the example above we could also just write `@render('teaser', ...)`
+By default, Cocopi looks for `.html` snippets in the `site/snippets/` directory, so in the example above we could also just write `@render('teaser', ...)`

 ## Snippets File cascade

-COCOPi looks for snippets in several folders and take the last file it finds.
+Cocopi looks for snippets in several folders and take the last file it finds.
 That way you can overwrite system snippets (i.e. the default menu renderer, which is just a snippet internally).

 `@render(snippet:example.html)` will look for: